rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

     care for
     babies?](#is-ppe-required-for-tasks-involving-changing-nappies-or-general-care-for-babies){.gem-c-contents-list__link
     .govuk-link}
+15. [Does coronavirus (COVID-19) mean that PPE is needed for administering first aid?](#does-coronavirus-covid-19-mean-that-ppe-is-needed-for-administering-first-aid){.gem-c-contents-list__link .govuk-link}
+16. [Does coronavirus (COVID-19) mean that air conditioning should not be used?](#does-coronavirus-covid-19-mean-that-air-conditioning-should-not-be-used){.gem-c-contents-list__link .govuk-link}
-15. [How should I care for young children or children with special educational needs who do not understand why they must stay apart or who ignore distancing guidelines?](#how-should-i-care-for-young-children-or-children-with-special-educational-needs-who-do-not-understand-why-they-must-stay-apart-or-who-ignore-distancing-guidelines){.gem-c-contents-list__link
+17. [How should I care for young children or children with special educational needs who do not understand why they must stay apart or who ignore distancing guidelines?](#how-should-i-care-for-young-children-or-children-with-special-educational-needs-who-do-not-understand-why-they-must-stay-apart-or-who-ignore-distancing-guidelines){.gem-c-contents-list__link
     .govuk-link}
-16. [How should PPE and face coverings be disposed of?](#how-should-ppe-and-face-coverings-be-disposed-of){.gem-c-contents-list__link .govuk-link}
+18. [How should PPE and face coverings be disposed of?](#how-should-ppe-and-face-coverings-be-disposed-of){.gem-c-contents-list__link .govuk-link}